Schedule of classes -

 3. What If I want to change my schedule?

-You may make schedule changes (adding, dropping, or swapping courses) by using NOVAConnect Web or Telephone.
+You may make schedule changes (adding, dropping, or swapping courses) by using NOVAConnect.
 We recommend that you print a copy of your course schedule after each change by using NOVAConnect.

 During the “Late Schedule Additions” period, you can DROP a course up using NOVAConnect until the “Last Day to Drop With Tuition Refund or change to Audit” deadline (Census Date).
 However, to add a course, you must obtain the written permission of both the faculty member and the division dean.
 The academic divisions have the forms necessary for adding during this period.